clhenrick/clhenrick.io/content/blog/2025-02-01-react-a11y-modal-dialog.md

 // TODO...
 ```

-You may also view and run this code by downloading the corresponding [react-a11y-modal-dialog-demo Github repository](https://github.com/clhenrick/react-a11y-modal-dialog-demo).
+You may also view and run this code by downloading or cloning the corresponding [react-a11y-modal-dialog-demo repository on Github](https://github.com/clhenrick/react-a11y-modal-dialog-demo).

 ## Further Reading